-- Detention will either occur during the lunch hour or beginning at 3:15 P.M. for elementary students and 3:30 for high school/middle school students.
-For after-school detention, Grades 1 5 will serve 30 minutes from 3:15 to 3:45, 6^{th -} 7th graders will serve 30 minutes from 3:30 4:00, and 8th-12th students will serve 60 minutes from 3:30 to 4:30.
+- Detention will either occur during the lunch hour or beginning at 3:30 P.M.
+For after-school detention, Grades 1 5 will serve 30 minutes, 6^{th -} 8th graders will serve 30 minutes, and 9th-12th students will serve 60 minutes from 3:30 to 4:30.
 Teachers need to be prompt since students are expected to be there at the same time. - Secondary students (6-12) who have served 5 lunch detentions for not turning in their homework or turning in incomplete homework will begin serving after-school detention on the 6th detention.
 Once students reach the 10th detention, they should arrive at school by 7:15 a.m. to serve before school detention.
 Eleven total detentions related to homework may be cause for suspension or withdrawal from CCS. - Students will be scheduled for detention as needed on Monday-Friday.
-The supervisor of the detention detail will discuss with each student their infraction(s) and the specific duties they will perform as a direct result of their detention.

-- This discussion with all students should highlight:

-- o Admission of guilt
+The supervisor of the detention detail will discuss with each student their infraction(s) and the specific duties they will perform as a direct result of their detention. - This discussion with all students should highlight: - Admission of guilt

 - Need for repentance

 - A plan for future success

 - o Prayer